canonical/juju-verify/docs/getting-started.rst

 source or from non-official charmstore repository.
 In such cases, this option can be used to specify which charm is an application deploying.

-For example if you'd deploy ``ceph-osd`` charm to ``ceph-osd-ssd`` application **from local source**, you could do following command to verify it:
+For example, if the ``ceph-osd`` charm uses a local path to deploy the ``ceph-osd-ssd`` application, the following command could be used to verify units of the mentioned application:

 ::

   $ juju-verify reboot --unit ceph-osd-ssd/0 --map-charm ceph-osd-ssd:ceph-osd

-To get list of supported charms that can be mapped to applications, see --help
+The charm name specified via this option must be one of the charms supported by ``juju-verify``.
+To get list of supported charms that can be mapped to applications, see description in ``--help`` output.

 ::